rikumi/memorized-moebius/README.md

 ### Pipeline of a builder

-Every moebius builder has a pipeline, starting from **a pure function that returns a new moebius object**, piping into some **preprocessors**, wrapped with a proxy, and then into **postprocessors**.
+Every moebius builder has a pipeline, starting from creating **a pure function that returns a new moebius object**, piping into some **preprocessors**, wrapped with a proxy, and then into **postprocessors**.
 All these pre- and post-processors are applied to every single object built by this builder.

 You can modify the pipeline of a builder by `push`ing and `unshift`ing pipeline nodes into `builder.pipeline`.
+Don't forget to return the processed object in your function.

 ```ts
 // `buildDefaultMoebius` is an alias of `defaultBuilder.build`